guaychou/bitnami-docker-jasperreports/README.md

       - '80:8080'
     volumes:
       - 'jasperreports_data:/bitnami/jasperreports'
-#     if you want to provide your own jasper config, add the line below
+# The line below allows you to provide your own JasperReports configuration files, to be copied to WEB-INF
-#     - ${PWD}/config:/bitnami/jasperreports-mounted-conf
+# - "./config:/opt/bitnami/jasperreports/mounted-conf"
     depends_on:
       - mariadb
     environment: